 Traditional Hiking Boots

 Some hikers, especially those that are doing extended backpacking trips and are not looking to walk in streams and creeks, not do any trail running, will prefer the traditional high-top hiking boot.
+These also provide superior ankle support and protection.
 Here are some solid choices for hiking boots.

 What about socks?

-While I usually don’t wear socks when I hike out of personal preference, I realize that I am in the minority.
-Here are great selections of hiking socks to choose from.
+So now you have an idea of what kind of hiking shoes are there, but what about socks?
+Here are some great brands of hiking socks to choose from.
 Darn Tough socks, SmartWool socks, Bridgedale socks, and Patagonia socks are all excellent choices for hikers.
-The all have a variety of colors, sizes, and length.
-My wife likes to wear socks, and she likes these:
+They all have a variety of colors, sizes, and length.

 Don’t forget to bring these essentials on your next hike:

-Hope this info helps you prepare for your hiking adventures!
+We hope this information helps you prepare for your hiking adventures!

 To see some of our favorite hiking trails, click here.